-[I-D.ietf-stir-rfc4474bis] Section 6.2 Step 5 requires that specifications defining "ppt" values describe any additional verifier behavior.
+[RFC8224] Section 6.2 Step 5 requires that specifications defining "ppt" values describe any additional verifier behavior.
 The behavior specified for the "ppt" values of "rph" is as follows:

 The verification service MUST extract the value associated with the "auth" key in a full form PASSPorT with a "ppt" value of "rph".
-If the signature validates, then the verification service can use the value of the "rph" claim as validation that the calling party is authorized for 'Resource-Priority' as indicated in the claim.
+If the signature validates, then the verification service can use the value of the "rph" claim as validation that the calling party is authorized for 'SIP Resource-Priority' as indicated in the claim.
 This value would in turn be used for priority treatment in accordance with local policy for the associated communication service.
-If the signature validation fails, the verification service should infer that the calling party is not authorized for 'Resource-Priority' as indicated in the claim.
-In such cases, the priority treatment for the associated communication service is handled as per the local policy.
+If the signature validation fails, the verification service should infer that the calling party is not authorized for 'SIP Resource-Priority' as indicated in the claim.
+In such cases, the priority treatment for the associated communication service is handled as per the local policy of the verifier.
+In such scenarios, 'SIP Resource-Priority' header field SHOULD be stripped from SIP request and the network entities should treat the call as an ordinary call.

-In addition, [I-D.ietf-stir-rfc4474bis] Section 6.2 Step 4 requires "iat" value in "rph" claim to be verified.
+In addition, [RFC8224] Section 6.2 Step 4 requires "iat" value in "rph" claim to be verified.